Classical Christian Education

 CCE sounds old, will my student thrive in a modern world?

 When John Dewey was conceiving of the public educational model, most of the American economy was non-creative labor jobs.
 The American job market has shifted greatly toward creative jobs in the past fifty years.
-According to Forbes the skills that current employers are looking for are critical thinking, problem solving and the ability to speak and write eloquently.
+According to Forbes the skills that current employers are looking for are analysis, problem solving and the ability to speak and write eloquently.
 We believe that Classical Christian Education will do a better job of preparing students for the future than their public-school counterparts.
 The test results bear this out as CCE schools out-perform both public and other private schools in SAT scores.

 CCE sounds hard.
 Will my student be able to adjust?